sceckert/Data-and-Culture-Fall-2024/_assignments/dh-project-critique-assignment.md

 #  Humanities Data Project Critique

 For this assignment, you're going to write a short project review––or "critique"––of an existing humanities data project.
 Like the data biography, you'll be thinking about how a project works-–what choices were made in its sources, in processing those sources, in presenting and preserving them.
+Unlike the data biography, which is a descriptive assignment, the project critique should aim to make a focused argument about the project you've chosen to engage with.

 Though the word ****"critique"*** (or its adjective form, "critical"), is often used in everyday speech to refer to negative judgments, the kind of critique you'll be writing is closer to the use of the word in the scholarly sense as a careful discussion of a work of scholarship (or art).
-Your goal in the review shouldn't be to ask whether a project is good or bad (a not-very-interesting question), but to explore how that project works––what choices were made in putting this project together?
-What sorts of things result from those choices?
+Your goal in the review shouldn't be to ask whether a project is good or bad (a not-very-interesting question), but to make a focused claim how that project works––what choices were made in putting this project together and what sorts of things result from those choices?
 What implications might they have?
 A good review should be able to communicate to a reader not just what a project set out to do, but the **way** that the project does so.

-What your review should include:
+What your critique should include:

 - a brief summary of the humanities data project and its purpose
+- a central thesis claim about a specific aspect (or apsects) of the project
-- a thoughtful discussion of the project's choices
+- a thoughtful discussion of the project's choices that help anchor your claim
 	- You might think (building on Miriam Posner's "How Did They Build That") about
 		- the project's stated or implicit audience
 		- the project's choice of sources